Precy loves to write about many topics, including Filipino culture, legends and traditions.

 Kara: Bulilyaso, brother.
 Mom forgot to buy chicken.

-Mom: You two will eat vegetables, okay?
+Mom: You two will eat vegetables, OK?
 Beans, squash, and bitter gourd.

-Ever visited a Filipino home at just the right time?
+Have you ever visited a Filipino home at just the right time?
 That's right, I mean chibog time!
 This slang word means "mealtime" or "food."
-When the syllables are reversed, it gives you bogchi which is also slang "food" and "mealtime."
+When the syllables are reversed, it gives you bogchi, which is also slang "food" and "mealtime."

 Chika means "What's up?" or "What's new with you?"
 (Anong chika?)
 It can also mean "gossip," depending on the context in which it is used.
 While chikahan means "conversation," "chit-chat," or "talk."

 Example: How was the chikahan with your childhood friend?